RuiyangJu/RG-KCR/README.md

     <img src="img/fig_synthetic.png" width="640" title="details">
   </p>
 * The **simulated dataset** through synthetic data augmentation can be downloaded from [here](https://1drv.ms/f/c/56c255dd1bb9ae9e/IgCkDlP7XG_rS6xpc1Kgbt_7Aaw8cbbKyWJLVW6dbljB69k).
+* Notably, if you want to train on both the real and simulated datasets together, please make sure that the image names in each dataset are different.

 # Experiments
 ## Environment